 What you can do with a block of cream cheese is remarkable, and it doesn’t always involve bagels.
 You can use this common refrigerator resident for a multitude of recipes, from tasty taco dip to frosting.
-But one found on the authentic PHILADELPHIA Cream Cheese website in particular stands out: White Chocolate-Raspberry Cheesecake Bars.
+But these White Chocolate-Raspberry Cheesecake Bars stand out.
 These tasty morsels are so good, your friends will be surprised it isn’t your mother’s long-lost recipe.

 - 2 Tablespoons butter or margarine, melted